skipto-landmarks-headings/page-script-5/README.md

 ## Version History

 ### Version 5.1.6
+* Fixed bug in looking for headings outside the main landmark, if no headings were found in the main landmark.
+NOTE: In the default configuration, SkipTo on looks for headings in the main landmark, but if none are found will look for any headings on the page.

+### Version 5.1.5
 * Fixed bug in detecting if SkipTo is already load, sends warning to console if loaded more than once

 ### Version 5.1.4